Macrometacorp/docs/docs/photoniq/event-delivery/index.md

 <grid cols={3}>
  <card
     heading="Getting Started"
-    description="Learn how to quickly set up and begin using the Event Delivery Service" href="getting-started-event-delivery"
+    description="Learn how to set up and use the Event Delivery Service" href="getting-started-event-delivery"
   />
    <card